Dommcat/reading-notes/102/class2.md

 ## Summary

 In this class we are looking at setting up the coders computer and in particular the text editor programs used to code.
+This topic matters because it discusses the primary tools developers use to write and edit code.

 ### Classifications of text editors/Choosing a text editor